iamshivamjha/quizzy/README.md

 # quizzy

 A new Flutter project of Quiz Application.
-I ahve used firebase to fetch data from there.
+I have used firebase to fetch data from there.

 ## Getting Started